 Reflections of China is a 14-minute Circle-Vision 360 film at Epcot located inside the replica of the Temple of Heaven in the pavilion.

-The film is set to be replaced by a new film, Wondrous China, potentially later this year.
+A new film, Wondrous China, is scheduled to replace Reflections at some point in the future.
 But with all the delays, I felt it was best to add to this review’s basics.
 When the new film debuts, I’ll replace this with an updated and more detailed review of what to expect.

 Below are the quick reference details for Reflections of China:

 |Reflections of China||Epcot Attractions|

 China Pavilion at Epcot